Proxima-Centaurii/NASM-samples/README.md

 This repository contains a few sample programs that I wrote when I began learning Assembly with NASM.

 # How to run the sources?
-You will need to have NASM assembler and the GNU Linker available on your system.
+You will need to have NASM assembler and the GNU Linker (LD) available on your system.
+GNU Linker is part of GNU binutils.

 To make a runnable/executable follow the steps below:
 1. Open a terminal in the folder of the sample you with to run (eg. '1-Hello_World')